Frequently Asked Questions

 By adding more dirt!
 Which we will do on occasion if the ground starts to sink.
 We don’t want water to pool anywhere but to continue to flow down the natural slope of the land.

-Let me introduce you to my friends Sandy Booth and Donna Belk, home funeral guides.
-Their Texas Home Funerals website: texashomefunerals.org explains everything you need to know about preparing the body and filling out the paperwork.
+Sandy Booth and Donna Belk are home funeral guides located in Austin, TX.
+Their Texas Home Funerals website explains everything you need to know about preparing the body and filling out the paperwork.
 They have links to the necessary forms.
 They assist families by offering educational workshops and trainings for people who want to arrange their own home and family-directed funerals.
-For more information contact Donna at 512-922-8043, or Sandy at 512-440-7979; email@example.com.
-Sandy also maintains a website of home funeral resources which can be found at http://www.homefuneraldirectory.com.
+For more information contact Donna at 512-922-8043 or Sandy at 512-440-7979.
+Sandy also maintains a website of home funeral resources.

 Address the questions of transporting remains in the State of Texas.
 My local JP has informed me that only a funeral director can transport.

-The Park welcomes visitors from sunrise to sunset every day of the year.
+Eloise Woods welcomes visitors from sunrise to sunset every day of the year.
 Please be aware that there are no facilities at the park.
 No electricity, no running water, no plumbing, no restrooms.
 There are restrooms 1 mile east on Pearce Lane at the Bastrop County Annex Building.
-And there is a Shamrock 2 miiles east at the corner of Hwy 535 and Hwy 21.
+And there is a Shamrock 2 miles east at the corner of Hwy 535 and Hwy 21.
 There are walking trail maps at the Pearce Lane gate entrance.

 If no markers are allowed, how do you ensure not digging someone up to bury someone else?